 There’s nothing like chowing down on a juicy burger, fries, chicken wings and guilt fueled sweet fodder – especially when you are having a bad day and just want to binge on some comfort food.
 Fortunately, plant power is increasingly popular which means that even for vegans there are some drool-worthy dishes out there to feed your junk food needs.
-Here are our favourite joyous junk food recipes fueled fully by plants.
+Here are our favorite vegan junk food recipes fueled fully by plants.

 Blend up the milk and ice-cream until smooth, add 6 of the cookies to the mix and pulse.
 Don’t over pulse as you want to keep it thick and crumby.
 Pour into a glass and crush the extra 2 cookies for a decorative top.

-Carrot Hot Dogs
+3. Carrot Hot Dogs

 In the meantime make a mustard parsley dressing by combining whole grain and Dijon mustard with fresh parsley and whipping it up.
 Place your carrot in a hot-dog bun, pile on the mustard dressing, add lots of crispy fried onions and head out to the ball game.